General-Intelligence-Labs/.github/profile/README.md

 ## General Intelligence Labs

-We are buidling [xalia.ai](xalia.ai), bringing useful, responsible, and joyful AIs to human beings.
+We are buidling perception-action stack of embodied intelligence.

 <!--